0xjcf/crypto-wallet-viewer/README.md

 Each lesson in this tutorial is contained within its own branch, structured to guide you through the development process step by step.
 To follow along, please switch to the relevant lesson branch:

-- `lesson-1`: Setting up the Project Environment
+- `lesson-1`: Basic Express Server Setup with TypeScript
-- `lesson-2`: User Authentication with Passport.js
+- `lesson-2`: Integrating MongoDB with Mongoose
-- `lesson-3`: User Session Management
+- `lesson-3`: Setting Up Passport.js for User Authentication
 - `lesson-4`: Integrating Bitcoin Wallet Functionality
 - Further lessons will be added in subsequent branches.